 Student visitors from other schools, unless they have a specific reason and prior approval of the Superintendent or designee, are not permitted to enter school buildings.
-New students accompanied by their parents and escorted by a staff member are always welcome.
+New students accompanied by parents/guardians and escorted by staff are always welcome.

 Visits to school buildings are to be in accordance with Board policy and this Code of Conduct.
 A violation of the visitation policy and/or the Code of Conduct will be prosecuted pursuant to New York State law.